Alegria28/Auto-Subtitles-Generator/README.md

 This will open a new terminal window that automates the entire process:
 1.  **Builds the Docker image** (`docker build`).
 2.  **Runs the container** (`docker run`) to process the video.
+3.  **Transcribes the audio** using the selected AI model.
-3.  **Displays the progress** of the transcription and video generation.
+4.  **Displays the progress** of the transcription and video generation.

 The transcription process can take several minutes, depending on the length of the video and the power of your machine. ⏳

+### 4. Correct the Transcription

+Once the AI transcription is complete, the script running in the new terminal will pause and show you the generated text.
+You will have the option to correct any words that were transcribed incorrectly.

+Follow the on-screen instructions to edit words by their number or continue if everything looks correct.

-### 4. Get the Result
+### 5. Get the Result

-Done! 🎉 When the process in the new terminal finishes, you will find the final video with the embedded subtitles in `sharedFolder/videoWithSubtitles.mp4`.
+Done! 🎉 When the process in the new terminal finishes, you will find the final video with the embedded subtitles in the `sharedFolder/`.
+The output file will be named `[original_video_name]-subtitled.mp4`.